Morris Mason: Early life

 Mason was born in Philadelphia and was raised by his mother in Northampton County, Virginia.
 When he was a child, he complained that he could hear voices that ordered him to "destroy things."
 His neighbors reported that he was interested in firestarting as a child.
 He struggled in academics and never completed high school.
 Mason also joined the U.S. Army during the Vietnam War.

-Years prior to the crimes that landed Mason on death row, Mason was diagnosed as "mentally retarded" and tested as having an IQ of 66, and another test showed that he had an IQ of 62.
+Years prior to the crimes that landed Mason on death row, Mason was diagnosed with intellectual disability, having been tested as having an IQ of 66, with another test showing that he had an IQ of 62.
 On three separate occasions, Mason was also diagnosed with paranoid schizophrenia.
 He was first placed under involuntary psychiatric commitment when he was 17 years old.

 Early crimes

 In 1975, Mason burglarized and set fire to a house in Virginia's Eastern Shore region.
 Shortly before Mason's conviction for those crimes, Dr. Richard Williams, a Chesapeake-based psychiatrist, examined Mason and found him to be mentally ill and unstable.
 A second psychiatric examination at Central State Hospital recommended that Mason be given psychiatric care while in prison serving his sentence for the grand larceny and arson.
 After the crime spree that landed him on death row, however, authorities refused to confirm whether Mason had been given psychiatric care during his first incarceration.
 For the grand larceny and arson, Mason was sentenced to 20 years in prison with 10 years suspended.
 It was Mason's first time in prison, but authorities suspected that he may have been responsible for other house fires and burglaries in his teens.

 Prior to his parole in 1978, the Virginia Parole Board requested another evaluation of Mason, this time by an Eastern Shore parole officer.
 The parole board ultimately permitted Mason's release, and on April 12, 1978, just under a month before his crime spree, Mason was paroled.
 He got a job at a chicken planting house and lived with his mother, stepfather, and three stepsisters.

-On May 1, 1978, Mason defrauded an innkeeper.
-He was found guilty and received a 30-day suspended sentence.
+On May 1, 1978, the day before Ursula Stevenson's murder, Mason defrauded an innkeeper.
+On May 8, 1978, he was found guilty and received a 30-day suspended sentence.
 His parole officers were aware of his new conviction, but allowed Mason to remain on parole.
+A few days before the murder spree began, Mason asked his parole officer to help him be placed in psychiatric custody or a halfway house because "he was sure something terrible would happen" and cited difficulties with his alcoholic drinking habits.
+There were no halfway houses available in Virginia to take him in, so Mason was not placed into custody at the time.